gogins/csound-android/README.md

 Attach an Android device, enable USB debugging on it, and run or debug the CsoundApplication project.

-For a production build, apply to me for the signing key, build for release, and generate a signed .apk.
-The signing key should be installed in the csound-android/CsoundForAndroid/CsoundForAndroid directory.
+If you need to make a production build, apply to me for the signing key, build forrelease, and generate a signed .apk.
+The signing key should be placed in the csound-android/CsoundForAndroid/CsoundForAndroid directory.